 6. Hatchery vs. wild salmon.
 Consider a detailed comparison of differences in condition, growth, and survival between hatchery and wild salmon of each species.
 The Endangered Species Act protects many salmon and steelhead ESUs in the Columbia Basin, yet this study does not address hatchery versus wild salmon issues.
 Hatchery salmon are released at a large size and have high lipid content, therefore hatchery fish may respond differently to environmental factors compared with wild salmon.
 In earlier years, many hatchery salmon were not marked and could not be readily identified.
 However, in recent years, including 2010, nearly all hatchery Chinook and coho salmon and steelhead, with the exception of some tribal and conservation hatchery fish, will receive an adipose fin clip.
-Relatively small numbers of hatchery Chinook raised in conservation hatchery versus wild salmon of each species.
+Relatively small numbers of hatchery Chinook raised in conservation hatcheries will not be marked.
+The ISRP recommends a detailed comparison of hatchery versus wild salmon of each species.